scaffold-eth/scaffold-eth/README.md

 ```
 require(verifyProof(a, b, c, input), "Invalid Proof");
 ```
-This line calls the `1verifyProof` function we were playing with before and requires it to return a `true` boolean for the transaction to be accepted.
+This line calls the `verifyProof` function we were playing with before and requires it to return a `true` boolean for the transaction to be accepted.

 Now let's use the solidity calldata for our valid proof: